WorkNicolas/hotel/README.md

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain sources.
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain dependencies.
-- `test`: the folder for code testing
+- `src/test`: package for code testing.
+- `src/samples`: package containing runnable frames of each component without DB access.

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.